About Vacuum Bell Therapy for Pectus Excavatum

 Are there people not suitable for treatment?

-Vacuum Bell Treatment should be avoided in patients with certain conditions, such as:
+Vacuum Bell treatment should be avoided in patients with certain conditions, such as

 Imperfecta (glass bones) and Osteoporosis (diminution of the compact bone tissues).